jb-diplom/humour-detection/README.md

 There are various utility functions further down in this notebook, for instance for saving purely serious data (without meta-data) with the annotation '0' indication humour-type 0 (i.e. serious)

 # Fine-Tuning
-The fine-tuning takes placeusing the [Colab-Notebook] (https://github.com/jb-diplom/humour-detection/blob/main/notebooks/NLM_Trainer.ipynb).
-Here ar the steos needed:
+The fine-tuning takes place using the [Colab-Notebook] (https://github.com/jb-diplom/humour-detection/blob/main/notebooks/NLM_Trainer.ipynb).
+Here are the steps needed:

 ## Installation and Imports
 ![Install and Import](./images/imports.gif)